 Designed to train technicians who develop, manufacture, and service electronic equipment and systems.
 A student is expected to maintain a grade of 2.0 or better for all classes.
-Military personnel holding an electronics-related MOS for which they receive partial unit credit for AC or DC or both, may challenge existing Barstow College AC/DC courses (Electronics 51 and Electronics 52) for carallely examination.
-See page 43 for English that and computer science requirements
+Military personnel holding an electronics-related MOS for which they receive partial unit credit for AC or DC or both, may challenge existing Barstow College AC/DC con as (Electronics 51 and Electronics 52) for cron-be examination.
+See page 44 for English math 5 in computer science requirements

-Required C ourses DURING Units
+Required C Courses AM DURING Units

-ELEC 59 Math Math 4
+ELEC 59 Circus Math 4

+ELANGO (OR Plechnical Math 4

-ELEC BE OR Technical Math Direct Current Circuits & Networ 4 k
+HECO Direct Current Circuits & Network rk

-ELEC 52 Analysis Alternating Current Circuits & Network Analysis 4
+ELEC 52 Analysis Alternating Current Circuits & 4

+Network Analysis 4

 ELEC 53 Solid State Devices 4

+And ONE of the fellowing on four units of

-equivalent f the following, or four units of credit in Electronics 4 through DD Electronic Repair & Troubleshootin
+And ONE of the following, or four units of equivalent credit in Electronics 4 through DD295 (Example: Electronic Repair & Troubleshooting):

 ELEC 54 Communications Systems 4

+ELEC 56 Digital Electronics 4

-ELEC 56 ELEC 57 Digital Electronics Industrial Electronics 4 4
+ELEC 57 Industrial Electronics 4

 ELEC 58 Electronics Tests & Measurements 3

 Total Units Required 20